Ybalrid/OpenXR-API-Layer-Template/README.md

 The two main things are

 1. Define a function that has the same signature as the OpenXR function it should implement
-1. If the function is a shim of an OpenXR runtime function, you will need to call the original function
+1. If the function is a shim of an existing OpenXR runtime function (as, in the core spec), you will need to call the original function within it.

 Here's an example for xrEndFrame, that will print in the console the display time of every single frame: